RAG vs Context Engineering: Insights and Limitations

 RAG gained traction as a workaround for context window limitations and high inference costs.
 Both of these constraints are eroding rapidly.

-Building a complex retrieval infrastructure to solve a bottleneck that is quickly disappearing is not a sound long-term strategy.
-The investment may still be justified today, but teams should be honest about the shelf life of the tradeoff.
+Building a complex retrieval infrastructure to solve a bottleneck that is quickly disappearing carries real shelf-life risk.
+The investment may still be justified today; teams should still model how long that justification lasts as context windows and costs shift.

 The Core Idea Remains Valid

-The critique here targets the naive implementation, not the underlying principle.
+The critique here targets naive implementations; the underlying principle stands.
 The ability to efficiently retrieve sparse, relevant knowledge from a large corpus is fundamental to enhancing generation quality.
-The real opportunity is not to patch an old search paradigm with an LLM wrapper but to achieve a deeper integration where retrieval and reasoning co-evolve.
-This distinction between “applying RAG” and “engineering information retrieval for LLMs” is where the most important product decisions are being made right now.
+The opportunity ahead is deeper integration where retrieval and reasoning co-evolve instead of bolting an LLM onto legacy search.
+The gap between “applying RAG” and “engineering information retrieval for LLMs” is where the most important product decisions are being made right now.

 What RAG Actually Does, and What It Does Not